RIGHTSCORP represents EVERY music copyright troll.

 3) BECAUSE BOTH HOLD HANDS to reduce piracy on their networks.

 With Rightscorp DMCA settlement demand notices, the motive is deterrence (to stop the habit of downloading), and profit.
-Most likely, since the Rightscorp DMCA settlement amounts are so low ($20-$30/song, as opposed to CEG-TEK’s $300-$400/movie) the relationship between Rightscorp and the ISPs is 3) a relationship of holding hands.
+Most likely, since the Rightscorp DMCA settlement amounts are so low ($20-$75/song, as opposed to CEG-TEK’s $300-$400/movie) the relationship between Rightscorp and the ISPs is first3) a relationship of holding hands (with the implied threat of a lawsuit if the ISPs do not comply with their requests).

 WHAT ARE THE MUSIC TITLES FOR WHICH RIGHTSCORP HAS LICENSED TO SUE?